vmware-archive/clarity/apps/website/foundation/app-layout/README.md

 - multiplying them by 1.2 – so a value of `1.4rem` in a SASS file becomes `1.2 * 1.4rem`
 - doing the math upfront and updating rem values in place – so that `1.4rem` becomes `1.68rem`

-###### Use Clarity's \$clrBaselineRem\_\* variables (Recommended)

-[Clarity has a number of size variables that you can use in your applications](//github.com/vmware/clarity/blob/master/src/clr-core/styles/variables/_variables.global.scss).
-It is recommended that you update your application to make use of them.
-This is the safest course of action going forward and will result in the least amount of rework in the future.

 ###### What if I can't do this right now?

 If you would prefer to update Clarity to version 3.x and cannot update the sizes in your application that rely on Clarity's baseline, you can override the `$clr-baseline-denominator` SASS variable.
 Setting it to `24` ignores the baseline changes, putting everything back to the pre-3.0 24px baseline.